 One of the downsides of the CBI Gold Rush is the inability to choose more than one tweed pattern as easily as you could with some of the Spectraflex cables.
 This doesn’t mean that there aren’t options; 9 different patterns exist in the Gold Rush line.
 However, few websites allow users to select which pattern they want, as all of the skews are typically listed as one product.
 Obviously, if you’re lucky enough to find this cable in your local music store, you’ll have a choice in the patterns, but there’s nothing guaranteeing the pattern you want will be in stock.
 Note that the choice of pattern is entirely cosmetic and has no effect on the functionality of the cable.

 Another downside to the Gold Rush series is the lack of right angled heads.
 However, the cable is available in a variety of lengths, including 10, 15, 20, and 25 foot lengths.
-The price variation between lengths is typically around $2 and can easily be had on large sites such as Amazon.com.
+The price variation between lengths is typically pretty low and cables can easily be had on large sites such as Amazon.com.
 As of the writing of this article, the CBI Gold Rush cables are not available as a patch cable, but this may change in the future.